FaisalAl-Tameemi/intro-to-react/chapter_1/__30_jsx.md

 ## What Is JSX?

-JSX is React's way of allowing us to write HTML-ish code (in reality it's a form of XML) within our Javascript code.
+JSX is React's way of writing HTML-ish code (in reality it's a form of XML) within our Javascript code.

 This is different because Javascript MVC frameworks and templating engines (ex: EJS) can be thought to bring your Javascript code into the HTML.
 Similar to what ERB templates do for Ruby code.